-Systematic model-based design of supervisors for advanced driver assistance systemsIEEE Transactions on Intelligent Transportation Systems (2018)
+Systematic model-based design and implementation of supervisors for advanced driver assistance systemsIEEE Transactions on Intelligent Transportation Systems (2018)

 Maximally permissive controlled system synthesis for non-determinism and modal logicDiscrete Event Dynamic Systems (2017)

 Maximal synthesis for Hennessy-Milner logicACM Transactions on Embedded Computing Systems (2015)